edthedev/edthedev.github.io/slides/adopting_code_review.md

 - Make Focused Topical Changes
 - Use Pair and Ensemble Programming
 - Use `git rebase -i` to squash history and achieve trivial merges.
+- "I don't know." is an acceptable answer.
+Document, create a new backlog if needed, approve and move on.

+---

+## Key Points

+- Request lots of Reviewers
+- Use a reminder bot
+- Expect Fast Feedback

+---

+## Questions and Answers

+---

+## Bonus Slide: LGTM

+LGTM:

+> "Looks Good to Me"

+- Use LGTM as a reminder to discuss code review comfort levels at next retro.
+- LGTM can be a sign of missed training opportunities.

+???

+- Some LGTM is fine.
+- We do want to avoid a culture of LGTM.
+- Thoughtful discussions are better.
+- Treat LGTM as a process smell, but not a crisis.

 </pre>